-She holds a Bachelors Degree in Fine Arts and Photography, and currently lives and works in Reykjavik, Iceland.
+She holds a Bachelors Degree in Fine Arts and Photography, and currently lives and works alongside Benjamin Hardman in a cabin in the wilderness of Iceland.

 LONE: Photographic portraits of Iceland, KURB Gallery, Perth 2014